Scripps Research Computational Biology & Bioinformatics Interest Group

 10:00 am Project outlining

-10:15 am Agentic AI bootcamp (Andrew Su) — Claude Code setup, example use-cases, limitations, Scripps HPC skill
+10:15 am Agentic AI bootcamp (Dr. Benjamin Good) — Claude Code setup, example use-cases, limitations, Scripps HPC skill

-11:00 am AWS 101 (Omar Tabbakha) — working within AWS, Amazon Open Data, Amazon Bio Discovery
+11:00 am AWS 101 (Omar Tabbakha, Nadeem Bulsara, Dr. Krutika Khinvasara) — getting familiar with working within AWS, Amazon Open Data, Amazon Bio Discovery, Amazon Bedrock

 12:15 pm Lunch (hackathon & training-session participants)